charliequin/advent-of-code-2020/tasks/4/README.md

 iyr:2011 ecl:brn hgt:59in
 ```

 The first passport is valid - all eight fields are present.
-The second passport is invalid - it is missing hgt (the Height field).
+The second passport is invalid - it is missing `hgt` (the Height field).

-The third passport is interesting; the only missing field is cid, so it looks like data from North Pole Credentials, not a passport at all!
-Surely, nobody would mind if you made the system temporarily ignore missing cid fields.
+The third passport is interesting; the only missing field is `cid`, so it looks like data from North Pole Credentials, not a passport at all!
+Surely, nobody would mind if you made the system temporarily ignore missing `cid` fields.
 Treat this "passport" as valid.

-The fourth passport is missing two fields, cid and byr.
-Missing cid is fine, but missing any other field is not, so this passport is invalid.
+The fourth passport is missing two fields, `cid` and `byr`.
+Missing `cid` is fine, but missing any other field is not, so this passport is invalid.

 According to the above rules, your improved system would report `2` valid passports.

 Count the number of valid passports - those that have all required fields.
-Treat cid as optional.
+Treat `cid` as optional.
 In your batch file, how many passports are valid?

 ## Part Two
 The line is moving more quickly now, but you overhear airport security talking about how passports with invalid data are getting through.
 Better add some data validation, quick!

-You can continue to ignore the cid field, but each other field has strict rules about what values are valid for automatic validation:
+You can continue to ignore the `cid` field, but each other field has strict rules about what values are valid for automatic validation:

 ```
 byr (Birth Year) - four digits; at least 1920 and at most 2002.